 The addition of new subsections, paragraphs, subparagraphs, or unnumbered paragraphs, where existing law is not included, does not differ greatly from adding new sections to a chapter.
 However, care must be taken to specifically identify that to which new material is being added.

 - 1 Sec.
 3. Section 232.18, Code 19, is amended by adding the - 2 following new subsection: - 3 NEW SUBSECTION.
-12. [Insert the new language without under - 4 lines.1 subsections or other divisions are added to a part of the Code, the Code Editor will assign proper numbers or letters.
+12. [Insert the new language without under - 4 lines.1

 Note that a number is assigned to this subsection.